Connect with others who understand.

 • Tuna or canned salmon on whole grain or brown rice crackers

-There’s no rule that you can’t eat typical “meal items” for snacks.
+You can also enjoy typical “meal items” as snacks.
 Chopped, baked chicken breast or firm tofu in a tortilla with hummus or lentils are other filling ways to get a fiber and protein boost between meals.

 Avoiding Common Trouble Foods

-For instance, some experts advise eating more nightshade vegetables, including tomatoes, eggplants, and peppers, to reduce arthritis symptoms.
-At the same time, other people report improvements from taking nightshades out of their diet.
+For instance, some health experts suggest eating more nightshade vegetables, like tomatoes, eggplants, and peppers, to reduce arthritis symptoms.
+However, other people find that removing nightshades from their diet improves their symptoms.
 One member of MyPsoriasisTeam said, “I strongly believe that a leaky gut is linked to psoriasis.
-We tend to only treat the outside even when problems are internal … You can cut out certain foods to help with this.
-Certainly, for me, tomatoes and strawberries cause joint pain.”
+We tend to only treat the outside, even when problems are internal. … You can cut out certain foods to help with this.
+For me, tomatoes and strawberries cause joint pain.”

-Try keeping a food diary and logging your symptoms to determine what works.
-A food diary can help you identify trigger foods and expand your list of safe snacks.
+To find out what works for you, try keeping a food diary and logging your symptoms.
+A food diary can help you identify trigger foods and safe snack options.

 Snack Smart To Maintain a Healthy Weight

-Obesity is more prevalent in people with psoriatic arthritis, and there’s strong evidence that weight loss can help reduce joint symptoms along with the risk of other comorbid conditions like heart disease and diabetes.
-Snacking habits can promote weight loss or weight gain, depending on what you eat.
+Some research suggests that weight loss can help reduce joint symptoms and lower the risk of other health issues, such as heart disease and diabetes.
+Snacking habits play a crucial role in weight management, as they can promote weight loss or weight gain depending on the nutritional quality of the foods chosen.

-If you find yourself snacking mindlessly throughout the day (especially on unhealthy foods), try to avoid snacks between meals.
-Taking a moment to pause and consider whether you’re truly hungry or eating for other reasons can help you decide if snacking is a good choice.
-A glass of water and a stretch break is often a healthier way to lift your mood than a trip to the vending machine.
+If you find yourself snacking mindlessly throughout the day (especially on less nutritious foods), consider skipping snacks between meals.
+Take a moment to pause and consider whether you’re truly hungry or if you’re eating for other reasons, like boredom or stress.
+Sometimes, a glass of water or a stretch break can lift your mood better than a trip to the vending machine.

 Talk With Others Who Understand

-MyPsoriasisTeam is the social network for people with psoriatic arthritis.
-On MyPsoriasisTeam, more than 98,000 members come together to ask questions, give advice, and share their stories with others who understand life with different forms of psoriatic conditions.
+MyPsoriasisTeam is the social network for people with psoriasis and psoriatic arthritis.
+On MyPsoriasisTeam, more than 131,000 members come together to ask questions, give advice, and share their stories with others who understand life with different forms of psoriatic arthritis.

 Are you living with psoriatic arthritis?
 What are your favorite go-to snacks?
-Share your suggestions in the comments below, or start a conversation by posting on MyPsoriasisTeam.
+Share your suggestions in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.